INM-6/Python-Module-of-the-Week/session23_PullRequests/README.md

 ### Doing the work

-* Fetch upstream to make sure that your local master branch is up to date
+* Fetch from upstream and merge into your local master branch to make sure it is up to date
-* Create a feature branch in your local repository
+* Create a feature branch (branching off master) in your local repository
+* Change to your feature branch
 * 'Now, go to town hacking away and making whatever changes you want to'
-* Commit all changes to your local repository
+* Commit all changes to your feature branch

 ### Pull request

-* Fetch upstream to get potential changes in upstream/master
+* Fetch upstream & merge into your local master branch to get potential changes in upstream/master
-* Rebase on the current master branch (if you feel unsure create a temporary branch as a backup)
+* Rebase on the up-to-date master branch (if you feel unsure create a temporary branch as a backup)
-* Push to the forked repository
+* Push the feature branch to your fork
-* Create pull request against upstream/master
+* Create pull request from the feature branch of your fork against upstream/master

 ### Review pull requests